daattali/beautiful-jekyll/capstone-seminar-series.md

 As more and more users around the world access the Internet, especially on their smartphones, it becomes imperative to enable seamless interaction in their native language (see nextbillionusers.google).
 Unfortunately, support still lags behind for many languages outside of English.
 I'll discuss some of the challenges of building NLP models for these smaller languages for tasks such as language identification, translation, transliteration, and language modeling.
 In many cases, the development of new datasets (including open source efforts like UniMorph, Universal Dependencies, and Google's own Dakshina Dataset) plays a critical role in making progress.

+#### Recommender Systems in Industry
+by Maysam Emadi

+Recommender Systems have become increasingly ubiquitous in recent decades with billions of people interacting with them daily.
+This talk begins with a brief introduction to RecSys and some of the commonly used methods for building them.
+The focus will be on aspects that are different from the standard ML problems you are familiar with, particularly on nuances of evaluating RecSys.
+We then highlight some of the practical challenges of going beyond recommender models and towards deploying large scale recommender systems such as Microsoft Start.
+We finish with an example of using deep learning to build user representations for content recommendation.